Activist investors dig deep in energy company bets

 It is unlikely activists will call for an oil and gas company to explore a sale in this environment, given the effect of low energy prices on company valuations, a view that would align with those of oil company executives.
 But activists may put pressure on them to shed assets now in a bid to strengthen their balance sheet, as Elliott did with Hess.

 Activists are betting bet consolidation in the energy sector will occur once oil prices stabilize.
-Exxon Mobil Corp, Chevron Corp and other large exploration and production companies will ultimately use their cash piles to make some large acquisitions.
+Exxon Mobil Corp XOM.N, Chevron Corp CVX.N and other large exploration and production companies will ultimately use their cash piles to make some large acquisitions.
 Activists may hope companies they are buying into would be the targets.

 Another strategy activists may demand is that mature oil producing assets be spun off into yield-generating vehicles known as a master limited partnerships (MLPs).
 This is because the remaining assets that stay with the company will have higher growth, and so the shares held by the hedge fund in that company are likely to get a boost.